sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * 9

 	Answer
-	The correct answer is 4.
+	The correct answer is **4**.
 The enable secret is always stored in a protected fashion in the configuration file.
-Cisco IOS Software on routers supports several encryption types.
-On production routers, you will most likely find encryption type 8 or type 9.
-Using the default encryption type 4, which represents the Secure Hashing Algorithm 2 (SHA-2) protection, is not recommended due to security risks.
+Cisco IOS Software on routers supports several encryption types. **On production routers, you will most likely find encryption type 8 or type 9.** Using the default encryption type 4, which represents the Secure Hashing Algorithm 2 (SHA-2) protection, is not recommended due to security risks.
 Use the show running-config command to reveal the encryption type used for enable secret.

 Examine the Device Access table in the Job Aid.
 There are four users configured on SW2.
 The SW2 switch console line access is set to privilege level 5.
-Presuming command privileges are set to default, which username should you use to be able to change the SW2 configuration?
+Presuming command **privileges are set to default, which username should you use to be able to change the SW2 configuration**?

 * admin